Augmented LRFS-based Filter: Holistic Tracking of Group Objects: Introduction

-For the RFS-based methods, although the above existing remarkable works have presented diverse methods on how to integrate the group structure into the RFS-based filters to furthe improve the tracking performance, it is worth noting that in the processing of these methods, the multi-target states and group structures are still treated independently.
+For the RFS-based methods, although the above existing remarkable works have presented diverse methods on how to integrate the group structure into the RFS-based filters to furthe improve the tracking performance, it is worth noting that in the processing of these methods, the multi-object states and group structures are still treated independently.
 They are processed separately rather than considered as a unified whole.
-Specifically, these methods formulate the multi-target state as an RFS without incorporating group structure information into the RFS.
-Consequently, the estimation of multi-target states and the estimation of group structures are two independent processes.
-In fact, the estimation of group structures often serves as a post-processing step after target state estimation.
-Therefore, a natural question arises: Can the RFS theory naturally integrate group structure information and achieve a holistic estimation of both target states and group structures?
+Specifically, these methods formulate the multi-object state as an RFS without incorporating group structure information into the RFS.
+Consequently, the estimation of multi-object states and the estimation of group structures are two independent processes.
+In fact, the estimation of group structures often serves as a post-processing step after the estimation of multi-object state.
+Therefore, a natural question arises: Can the RFS theory naturally integrate group structure information and achieve a holistic estimation of both object states and group structures?
 To the best of our knowledge, there is currently no work in this direction.